gstolarov/JBIG2-JPX/README.md

 ## JPX/JBIG2 image decoder

 While working with PDF compression/OCR ([https://github.com/gstolarov/pdf-shrink](https://github.com/gstolarov/pdf-shrink)) I found out that some image files (JPX2000 and JBIG2) are not being handled by iTextSharp library I used.
-Unfortunately options to decode those files in C# are very limited and one that are available don't properly hand most of the files I had at hand.
+Unfortunately options to decode those files in C# are very limited and one that are available don't properly handle most of the files I had at hand.Â

 ### JPX (JPEG 2000)